Dallas Federal Defense Lawyer

 A federal subpoena is cumbersome to respond to and extremely intimidating

 in how broadly worded they typically are.
 Your lawyer might be able to

 narrow the scope and direction so that compliance is much more targeted.

 Under federal law, sentences are determined largely by the Federal Sentencing

 Guidelines.
 This means that the starting point for determining a sentence

 is calculated by the level of the alleged offense.
 Criminal history is

-also taken into account to determine your sentence in federal cases.
+also taken into account to determine sentences in federal cases.
+Peter

 If you have been contacted by a federal law enforcement agency, or if you